Last updated on July 29th, 2024 at 04:35 pm

 You’ll see men pulling globs of white stuff against a post – this is taffy!
 I normally don’t like taffy, but this was so soft, chewy, and fresh I bought a packet for 25 cents.
 They also offered freshly pressed sugar cane juice.
 Totally delicious.
 Give it a try!

-Another great option is Aromi cafe and chocolate shop.
+Aromi Cafe & Chocolate: Another great option is Aromi Cafe and Chocolate shop.
 I tried the slightly adventurous hot chocolate with cheese, which I’d read too much about before visiting.
 It was good, a novelty for sure, but I prefer a normal hot chocolate.

 Bungee jumping is not on my bucket list.
-But, it is a very popular activity in Baños and if it is on yours, then head over to the bridge a block away from the bus stop.
-I’m not sure how much it costs, as I didn’t do it.
-I’d spent the first afternoon in Baños just wandering about the city a bit which somehow led to me sitting below the bridge, beer in hand, watching people bungee jump.
+But, it is a very popular activity in Baños and if it is on yours, then head over to the famous San Francisco Bridge a block away from the bus stop.
+You’ll jump 80 meters over the rapids of the Pastaza River.

 After each person jumped they actually had to pass by me and it turned out it was a group of four Chilean guys who seemed to really enjoy the adrenaline rush!